manaspratap/chat-app/README.md

-# Task manager API
+# Real-time chat application

-This is a real time chat application.
+This is a real-time chat application.
 It is deployed at <https://good-chat-app.herokuapp.com/>

 Things learnt while building this application were: